russhustle/leetpattern/docs/md/1945_sum_of_digits_of_string_after_convert.md

 ## 1945.
-Sum Of Digits Of String After Convert
+Sum of Digits of String After Convert